-As part of our effort to support Ukrainians throughout this horrific time, we want to focus on supporting Ukrainian photographers’ ability to continue their work.
-To do this EEP Berlin has launched the Research Grant Program for Ukrainian Lens-Based Artists and Researchers.
+As part of our effort to support Ukraine throughout this horrific time, we want to focus on supporting Ukrainian photographers’ ability to continue their work.
+To do this EEP Berlin has launched RGULAR - Research Grant Program for Ukrainian Lens-Based Artists and Researchers.

 — to deal with the consequences the war poses on the Ukrainian photographic community;

-— to ensure the continuity and development of the Ukrainian photographic scene during the war.
+— to ensure the continuity and further development of the Ukrainian photographic scene during the war.

-The Grant Program is funded by EEP Berlin which provides an initial backing of €10 000 which are to be given out in the form of research grants of €250 per month for the duration of six to nine months.
+The Grant Program was funded in April of 2022 by EEP Berlin which provided an initial backing of €10 000 which were given out in the form of research grants of €250 per month for the duration of six to nine months.